sawickiap/WinFontRender/README.md

 ### 4. Filling vertex buffer and rendering

-You can design your own vertex structure, allocate vertex and optional index buffer, and pass its parameters to the font, so they can be filled with data for given text.
+You can design your own vertex structure.
+You need to allocate vertex and optional index buffer and pass their parameters to the font, so they can be filled with data for given text.

 ```cpp
 struct SVertex